Code-Institute-Submissions/Earth-Quiz/README.md

 ![alt text](wireframes/Question_Page_Mobile.png "Question Page Mobile")
 ![alt text](wireframes/Score_Page.png "Score Page")
 ## Features
+### Existing Features
+####
+### Features Left to Implement
+1. Timer - each question could have 30 seconds to answer it before it is treated as incorrect answer
+2. Ability to quit the game - implementing quit button which would offer an options Yes or No and wait for user click
+3. Leaderboard - to make it more competitive
 ## Technologies Applied:
 + HTML, CSS and JavaScript programming languages
 + [Google Fonts](https://fonts.google.com/) - Balsamiq Sans